v1v/govuk-developer-docs/source/manual/user-management-in-aws.html.md

 ## GDS central users account

 GDS maintains a central account for AWS access.
-You will receive an email when you are added to this account.
+You will need to [request an account](https://gds-request-an-aws-account.cloudapps.digital/) from the Technology and Operations team.
 To sign in, go to [the gds-users account page](https://gds-users.signin.aws.amazon.com/console), and use the following credentials:

 - Account ID or alias: "gds-users"
 - Username: your Cabinet Office email address